Edenbridge, Kent: Town

-Edenbridge is twinned with Mont-Saint-Aignan in France.
+Edenbridge is twinned with Mont-Saint-Aignan in Normandy in France.
 The inner relief road that was built in the early 2000s to relieve traffic pressure on the old, narrow High Street is named Mont St Aignan Way.
-There are now no banks in the town, (just a mobile bank at the small Thursday market) a post office next to St Lawrence's RC church and a number of major retail chains.
+There are now no banks in the town (just a mobile bank at the small Thursday market), a post office next to St Lawrence's RC church, and a number of major retail chains.

-Despite being a relatively small town, Edenbridge still has its own hospital - The Edenbridge War Memorial Hospital.
-Initially a cottage hospital built to care for soldiers returning from The First World War, a purpose built building was established to the south of the town in 1931.
-With an Out Patients Department, Physiotherapy facilities and a Minor Injuries Unit the hospital is a major part of the fabric of the town.
-In recent years the hospital has been faced with closure many times, on each occasion it has been saved by local campaigners and townspeople, who see the hospital as an essential part of the community.
-It is now planned to replace it with a new GP centre with day surgery facilities.
+The Edenbridge Memorial Health Centre replaced a separate minor injuries unit, the Edenbridge War Memorial Hospital (initially a cottage hospital built to care for soldiers returning from The First World War), and the GP surgery in 2023.

-The Edenbridge Bonfire Society is to burn an effigy of former prime minister Liz Truss and a lettuce on a bonfire on Guy Fawkes Night 2022.
-The 11 m high effigy will hold a box with a copy of the Guinness Book of Records, referencing her record as the shortest-serving prime minister.
-The box will also contain a copy of her mini-budget, a T-shirt with the slogan "I am a fighter, not a quitter", and a £115,00 cheque referring to the continual funding for ex-prime ministers.
+The Edenbridge Bonfire Society burned an effigy of former prime minister Liz Truss and a lettuce on a bonfire on Guy Fawkes Night 2022.
+The 11 m high effigy held a box with a copy of the Guinness Book of Records, referencing her record as the shortest-serving prime minister.
+The box also contained a copy of her mini-budget, a T-shirt with the slogan "I am a fighter, not a quitter", and a £115 cheque referring to the continual funding for ex-prime ministers.